By Lilia Yumagulova

 Michelle Vandevord (Day Star Woman) is from Muskoday First Nation, Saskatchewan.
 Michelle is a mother of three daughters and three adopted sons.
 She is also a very proud Kookum (‘Grandmother’ in Cree) to four smart, handsome and funny boys who in Michelle’s words “are the reasons I work so hard”.

-Michelle is currently the Executive Director for Saskatchewan First Nation Emergency Management (SFNEM) in Prince Albert.
+Michelle is currently the Associate Director for Saskatchewan First Nation Emergency Management (SFNEM) in Prince Albert.
 SFNEM provides Fire and Emergency Training, Response Services to First Nation communities, and organizations.
 SFNEM’s mission is to build capacity on-reserve so First Nations can lead and manage their emergencies as they have planned.
 This capacity is built through a wide array of services and courses ranging from Structural & Wildland Fire Hall Assessments, Community Risk Assessments, Emergency Management courses, Firefighting courses and Daycare and Headstart Inspections.
 SFNEM also leads the Free Firefighting equipment donation program that coordinates donations of used firefighting gear within the communities that need them the most.

 Saving lives as a female firefighter